wharton/django-base-theme/README.md

 - The latest version of Chrome for Android
 - Find out if you are using the most up-to-date browser at <a href="http://whatbrowser.org">http://whatbrowser.org</a> or <a href="http://browsehappy.com">http://browsehappy.com</a>.

-This is not to say that Django Base Theme cannot necessarily be used in browsers older than those reflected, but that the best experience and our development focus will be on those browsers listed above.
+This is not to say that Django Base Theme cannot be used in browsers older than those reflected, but that the best experience and our development focus will be on those browsers listed above.

 ### SASS/SCSS Integration